Colby Coombs – 9 days alone up a mountain with broken bones

 When he was finally ready to try and start climbing down he headed for the south-east ridge of the mountain, a route that he was completely unfamiliar with.
 He spent the next 6 days slowly moving down the slope, stopping occasionally to melt snow into drinking water and to try and deal with the pain in his foot.

 The only accident on the way down was a slip that forced him to quickly grab a rock, putting all his body weight on one arm.
-This normally wouldn’t be to bad but Coombs was suffering from a broken shoulder blade, a fractured ankle and 2 fractured vertebrae in his neck.
+This normally wouldn’t be too bad but Coombs was suffering from a broken shoulder blade, a fractured ankle, and 2 fractured vertebrae in his neck.

-Coombs was taken straight to hospital were he spent the next 3 months in a wheelchair, followed by another 3 months on crutch’s.
+Coombs was taken straight to the hospital where he spent the next 3 months in a wheelchair, followed by another 3 months on crutches.
 He made a full recovery and didn’t even lose any body parts to frostbite, he is now the owner of the adventure school he was working for at the time of the accident.